Shweta-1010/dynamic_ai_chatbot/readme.md

 The **Dynamic AI Chatbot** is a beginner level conversational AI application built using **Python**, **Natural Language Processing (NLP)**, and **Machine Learning (ML)**.
 It can understand user input, detect sentiment, identify intent, and respond contextually with human-like interaction.

+This project is designed to be simple, efficient, and beginner-friendly, while still demonstrating key AI and data-driven features like intent recognition, sentiment detection, and chat analytics.

 ---